-Tribal communities were strongly represented at a community meeting held in Temecula, within driving distance for tribes in the Upper Santa Margarita Watershed and San Diego IRWM regions.
+Tribal communities were strongly represented at a community meeting held in Temecula, within driving distance for tribes in the USMW and SD IRWM Regions.
 The South Orange County meeting and webinar comprised mainly water district and utilities.
-Cities, especially within the San Diego IRWM region, generally engaged through the questionnaire as opposed to in-person workshop attendance.
+Cities, especially within the San Diego IRWM Region, generally engaged through the questionnaire as opposed to in-person workshop attendance.

-In order to characterize the responses received. stakeholders were stratified into groups, as seen on the right.
+In order to characterize the responses, stakeholders were stratified into groups, as seen on the right.
 The San Diego IRWM Region is composed of both urban and rural stakeholders.
-All DACs in South Orange County are located within defined water agency service areas and are characterized are therefore characterized urban.
-The DAC population in the Upper Santa Margarita Watershed IRWM Region is rural because they are located outside the jurisdictional boundaries of the region's water and wastewater agencies.
+All DACs in South Orange County are located within defined water agency service areas and are therefore characterized as urban.
+The DAC population in the USMW IRWM Region is rural because they are located outside the jurisdictional boundaries of the

+Region's water and wastewater agencies.
 Table 4 lists how these populations are represented in each IRWM Region.